How to Spit Shine Your Military Boots

 How Often Should Boots be Shined?

 To avoid wear and tear on your combat boots, it's recommended to shine them at least every other day.
 If you can make it a nightly routine, that's favorable.
 If you are using these boots daily and getting them wet and dirty, you will find that daily gloss will help protect them.
-Having boots that shine like a mirror out in the field is not operationally sound, so make sure you have a field pair that do not reflect light and an inspection pair to be seen in public.
+Having boots that shine like a mirror out in the field is not operationally sound, so make sure you have a field pair that does not reflect light and an inspection pair to be seen in public.

 Outsourcing Your Boot Shining

 Beware of the quick shine artists near military bases.
-Although many soldiers will go off-base and find a shoe / boot shine business to do the work for them, this can be a gamble if you do not do your research and ask how they do their shining.
+Although many soldiers will go off-base and find a shoe/boot shine business to do the work for them, this can be a gamble if you do not do your research and ask how they do their shining.
 Many quick shine shops will use chemicals that crack as soon as you start walking.
 This will cause you to fail an inspection the next day and pretty much ruin your boots to the point that you have to start all over again with a new pair of boots.